2 Choices – drive it or store it

 The Boxster has limited ground clearance and can easily get hung up on 8" snow falls.
 The CRV doesn't.

 I stored my Boxster in my spare driveway under a Noah-fabric car cover from California Car Covers.
 It is easy enough for one person to put it on and off, stands up to sun and snow and ice and sheds water while allowing water vapor to escape.
-I'm amazed how well it tolerated being scraped with a broom to remove snow.
-When it suddenly warmed up, I want to go out and play and not wait for 8" of snow to melt off the car.
+I'm amazed how well it tolerated being scraped with a push broom to remove snow.
+When it suddenly warmed up, I wanted to go out and play and not wait for 8" of snow to melt off the car.

 I used a Porsche Battery maintainer that I connected through a 100 foot extension cord that is routed through the slot in the weather-stripping underneath the passenger door to the “cigarette lighter” socket in the dash.
 Get under the open door and you’ll see how the slot is perfect for the cord to pass through to the interior while allowing the door and window to shut completely.
 Keeps the critters out.